-There are three basic summons forms, this one and Forms B 2500B and B 2500C.
-This form does not set a time for either the pretrial conference or the trial, Form B 2500B fixes a time and place for a pretrial conference, and Form B 2500C fixes a trial date.
+There are three basic summons forms, this one and Forms B 2500A and B 2500B.
+Form B 2500A does not set a time for either the pretrial conference or the trial, Form B 2500B sets a time and place for a pretrial conference, and this form fixes a trial date.
 Each court should decide which form or forms is to be used in that district, and make that form or forms available to the bar and parties.

 Fed.
 R. Bankr.
 P. 7004 incorporates by reference Rule 4(b) of the Federal Rules of Civil Procedure, which provides that the clerk is to issue the summons to the plaintiff's attorney (or the plaintiff) upon or after the filing of the complaint.
 If requested, more than one copy can be issued.
-In the instructions to the public, it is recommended that the plaintiff seek the issuance of at least four copies of the summons: one for the court to file with the original complaint; one for service on the defendant, one for the plaintiff's attorney's records (or the plaintiff's records), and one to be returned to the court after the certificate of service has been completed.
+In the instructions to the public, it is recommended that the plaintiff's attorney (or the plaintiff) seek the issuance of at least four copies of the summons: one for the court to file with the original complaint; one for service on the defendant, one for the plaintiff's attorney's records (or the plaintiff's records), and one to be returned to the court after the certificate of service has been completed.
 Of course, if there is more than one defendant, each must be served with a separate copy of the summons, so additional copies are recommended to be submitted to the court for issuance.